alexklibisz/elastiknn/developer-guide.md

 Elastiknn has a fairly thorough test suite.

-To run it, you'll first need to run `task cluster:run` or `task jvm:run:gradle` to start a local Elasticsearch server.
+To run it, you'll first need to run `task cluster:run` or `task jvm:run` to start a local Elasticsearch server.

 Then, run `task jvm:test` to run the Gradle test suite, or `task py:test` to run the smaller Python test suite.